SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 This syntax follows a similar style to Objective-C messaging.
 The function name is written as a series of separate :newTerm:`selector parts`.
-Each selector part has a corresponding parameter name and type, and has its own set of parentheses when declared.
+Each selector part has a corresponding parameter name and type, and has its own set of parentheses when defined.

 Here's how the string-joining function from above could be written as a selector-style declaration: